Ingest: A-MEM: Agentic Memory for LLM Agents

 1. Token cost benchmark for memory operations: 1,200 tokens per operation vs 16,900 for full-context baselines, achieved through selective top-k retrieval.
 Direct empirical validation of progressive disclosure economics. [just-a-reference]

-2. Ablation decomposition -- link generation and memory evolution are separable: removing memory evolution degrades multi-hop reasoning more than removing link generation alone.
+2. Ablation decomposition — link generation and memory evolution are separable: removing memory evolution degrades multi-hop reasoning more than removing link generation alone.
 Evidence that knowledge re-organization (not just connection-finding) is a distinct, valuable operation.
-Our /connect skill handles the former; we have no equivalent of the latter. [experiment]
+Our /connect skill handles connection-finding; we have no equivalent of memory evolution. [experiment]

-3. Scaling data for embedding-based linking: retrieval time from 0.31us to 3.70us at 1 million memories.
-This quantifies the scaling advantage of embedding-based approaches, sharpening the question of whether curated linking can compete. [just-a-reference]
+4. Scaling data for embedding-based linking: retrieval time from 0.31us to 3.70us at 1 million memories, linear storage O(N).
+Sharpens the question of whether curated linking can compete on retrieval speed. [just-a-reference]

 5. Prompt templates for automated note construction and evolution (Appendix B): concrete prompt designs for keyword extraction, link evaluation, and memory evolution.
-The evolution prompt's action vocabulary (strengthen, update_neighbor) is notably simpler than articulated relationship types. [just-a-reference]
+The evolution prompt's action vocabulary (strengthen, update_neighbor) is notably simpler than articulated relationship types.
+The JSON schema mentions "merge" and "prune" actions but these do not appear in the methodology — aspirational or unimplemented. [just-a-reference]

-6. The automation-quality trade-off in knowledge linking: A-MEM + Notes Without Reasons + automating-kb-learning converge on the same tension from different angles.
-A synthesis note could name the trade-off: automated linking improves retrieval metrics but may degrade navigability -- the right measure depends on whether the system optimizes for answering questions or for supporting agent reasoning. [deep-dive]
+6. The accretion-vs-curation gap as a named design dimension: A-MEM + Notes Without Reasons + automating-kb-learning converge on the same tension from different angles.
+The automation-quality report already drafts this synthesis.
+Three sources, three angles, one trade-off: automated linking improves retrieval but may degrade navigability.
+The right measure depends on whether the system optimizes for answering questions or for supporting agent reasoning. [deep-dive]